parnika-mukherjee/parnika-mukherjee.github.io/charite-infectious-diseases-pipelines/ENA-raw-read-submission.md

       bye
       ```

-      This works for Mac and Linux. [`Example on Windows.`](https://unihost.com/blog/how-to-connect-to-ftp-server/)
+      This works for Mac and Linux. [`Example on Windows`](https://unihost.com/blog/how-to-connect-to-ftp-server/)

-8. Last step, to upload the read files checklist along with the md5sum for each file, go to Dashboard -> Submit Reads -> Select download option based on file format -> fill up ([`see here for help`](./ENA-metadata-collection.md)) -> upload.
+8. Last step: to upload the read files checklist along with the md5sum for each file, go to Dashboard -> Submit Reads -> Select download option based on file format -> fill up ([`see here for help`](./ENA-metadata-collection.md)) -> upload.

 Here, it is critical that the md5sums on the checklist should match those on the FTP server for each file.
 Once they do, "Run Files Report" on dashboard will indicate this with "File archived" or similar.
 If there are errors, you will see it immediately.